Dance Mogul Magazine Exclusive…

-Liam Pentland, is a Dancer/Choreographer based in Manchester (UK).
+Liam Pentland is a Dancer/Choreographer based in Manchester (UK).
 He has been dancing professionally now for 7 years performing in several Music videos, TV Commercials, Internet Ads and many other commercial events.
-Dance Mogul looks forward to uniting the dance industry here in the US with the great talent internationally.
+Dance Mogul looks forward to uniting the dance industry here in the US with great talent internationally.
 We all want the same thing, which is to be successful and the only way to truly achieve that is to embrace each other.

 Dance Mogul: At what age did you develop a passion for the arts?

-Liam Pentland: I started dancing at the age of 14, just doing one street / hip-hop dance class per week, near my school in Hulme, Manchester.
+Liam Pentland: I started dancing at the age of 14, just doing one street/hip-hop dance class per week, near my school in Hulme, Manchester.
 I knew, at this time I loved to dance but I never would have thought it would have turned into my career.
 I quickly grew a passion for dance but it was only when I was 17 years of age, I began to take dance more seriously.
 I remember teachers in college would say things like “You won’t be able to get into private dance school, especially if you don’t have a lot of money” and “You can’t just dance you know!?” when I knew that both of these statements were incorrect.
 You can make a living through dance and you can gain a scholarship into private dance school, which can lower costs and I think I liked the challenge of proving them wrong.
-Also I have always said I would rather have a job doing what I love, than be say in a job I dislike, even if the money was amazing.
+Also, I have always said I would rather have a job doing what I love than be say in a job I dislike, even if the money was amazing.

 Dance Mogul: Who were some of your early inspirations?

 Liam Pentland: When I first started dancing I use to watch artists such as Michael Jackson, Usher and Justin Timberlake, on the television, dancing and try to copy all the moves, so I guess these were early inspirations of mine.
 As my knowledge grew and as I became a more versatile dancer, I began to find other choreographers, who were involved different styles of dance, also inspiring.
-For example, contemporary choreographer Christopher Bruce, his work influences me massively even though our styles are completely different from on another.
+For example, contemporary choreographer Christopher Bruce, his work influences me massively even though our styles are completely different from one another.
 I love the thought processes he uses to create movements.
-Also there are many Choreographers from LA that inspire me.
-My team Soar INK, inspire my hugely, there all amazingly talented friends of mine and when I just watch them it makes me want me to better myself.
+Also, there are many Choreographers from LA that inspire me.
+My team Soar INK, inspires my hugely, they’re all amazingly talented friends of mine and when I just watch them it makes me want me to better myself.
 I feel blessed that I am very easily inspired.
-The support my friends and family give me is another huge inspiration, which reminds me to never give up no matter how hard things get, because they are people out there who believe in me.
+The support my friends and family give me is another huge inspiration, which reminds me to never give up no matter how hard things get because they are people out there who believe in me.

 Dance Mogul: Were your parents supportive of your passion for dance?

 Liam Pentland: A lot of people ask me questions and advice on this topic, and I honestly do find it very hard to provide students with advice on this topic as my parents are very supportive.
-I think they love seeing me traveling the world knowing I am making a living, doing what I love and have grew to have faith in me that I am able to support myself doing so.
+I think they love seeing me traveling the world knowing I am making a living, doing what I love and have grown to have faith in me that I am able to support myself doing so.
 They help me a lot!
 And it’s something I am very grateful for.